SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 * `prod1k-direct-noha-localDirectory`: production, up to 1000 connections, non-HA, bind the PVC to a local directory on the host node
 * `prod1k-direct-noha-provisionPvc`: production, up to 1000 connections, non-HA, bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes
 * `prod1k-persist-ha-provisionPvc`: production, up to 1000 connections, HA, to bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes
+* `prod1k-persist-ha-nfs`: production, up to 1000 connections, HA, to dynamically bind the PVC to an NFS volume provided by an NFS server, exposed as storage class `nfs`.
+Note: "root_squash" configuration is supported on the NFS server.

 Similar value-files can be defined extending above examples: